LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 Matrix Transpose with Local Array
 ---------------------------------

-The example this section extends the one in :ref:`tiledmatrixtranspose-label`, in which only loop tiling is considered.
+This section extends discussion in :ref:`tiledmatrixtranspose-label`, where only loop tiling is considered.
 Here, we combine loop tiling with ``RAJA::LocalArray`` objects which enable CPU stack-allocated arrays, and GPU thread local and shared memory to be used within kernels.
 For more information about ``RAJA::LocalArray``, please see :ref:`local_array-label`.